Start Smart: Guidelines for Introducing Letter Recognition

 Start with Uppercase Letters When Teaching Letter Formation

-When it comes to letter recognition, children need to learn both uppercase and lowercase letters.
-However, when first introducing how to write letters, starting with uppercase letters is best.
+Regarding letter recognition, children need to learn both uppercase and lowercase letters.
+However, starting with uppercase letters is best when first introducing how to write letters.
 Uppercase letters are easier for children to master because these letters are less visually complex and less likely to get reversed (such as flipping lowercase b to d) or inversed (such as flipping lowercase u to n).
-If you move to lowercase letters too soon, there can end up being greater confusion and these patterns or mixups can be quite difficult for children to unlearn.
+If you move to lowercase letters too soon, there can be greater confusion, and these patterns or mixups can be quite difficult for children to unlearn.

 Letter formation is a separate component of letter knowledge from letter recognition.
 Learning letter formation skills takes time and lots of practice.
 Children need to develop their motor skills, including the development of their pincer grasp, to be able to master forming letters.